Consult an Attorney

 R&Mhas represented the dependents in several fatal workers compensation claims including successful verdicts and large settlements on cases that were disputed prior to being retained.

 As you can see, learning how to calculate workers’ compensation payments can get complicated.
 The last thing you want to do is miscalculate and accept less than what you’re entitled to.
-If you’d like to seek the help of a professional, contact the Chicago-based Illinois workers’ compensation attorneys at Rubens & Mulholland for a free consultation.
+If you’d like to seek the help of a professional, contact the Chicago-based Illinois workers’ compensation attorneys at The Law Offices of Jason H. Rubens, P.C. for a free consultation.
 The attorney’s fees in a workers compensation case are only 20%!
 Having an experienced attorney like one of the R&M attorneys will almost always net you a higher settlement even after our 20% is taken out.
 Our team will review the facts of your case and ensure you receive proper compensation if you are so entitled –– and we have a record of successful cases to lead by example!
 Call us toll-free at (866) 890-9640 if you have any lingering questions.

 < Back to all posts